Which Institutions Own Shares In Matinas BioPharma Holdings Inc. (MTNB)?

 The top institutional shareholder in the company is Boxer Capital, LLC with over 11.48 million shares valued at $15.61 million.
 The investor’s holdings represent 5.76% of the MTNB Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 7.7 million shares valued at $10.47 million to account for 3.86% of the shares outstanding.
 The other top investors are Vivo Capital, LLC which holds 6.45 million shares representing 3.23% and valued at over $8.77 million, while Blackrock Inc. holds 1.13% of the shares totaling 2.24 million with a market value of $3.05 million.

-Matinas BioPharma Holdings Inc. (AMEX: MTNB) is -21.32% lower on its value in year-to-date trading and has touched a low of $0.49 and a high of $2.22 in the current 52-week trading range.
+Matinas BioPharma Holdings Inc. (AMEX: MTNB) is -8.82% lower on its value in year-to-date trading and has touched a low of $0.49 and a high of $2.22 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The MTNB stock was last observed hovering at around $1.18 in the last trading session, with the day’s loss setting it -0.11% off its average median price target of $3.00 for the next 12 months.
-It is also 73.25% off the consensus price target high of $4.00 offered by 5 analysts, but current levels are 64.33% higher than the price target low of $3.00 for the same period.
+The MTNB stock was last observed hovering at around $1.12 in the last trading session, with the day’s gains setting it 0.12% off its average median price target of $3.00 for the next 12 months.
+It is also 69.0% off the consensus price target high of $4.00 offered by 5 analysts, but current levels are 58.67% higher than the price target low of $3.00 for the same period.

 Matinas BioPharma Holdings Inc. (MTNB) Analyst Forecasts